 All classes will begin the week of January 13 and end the week of March 17.
 All T2R classes meet for 10 consecutive weeks and take place at the Freeman Rehabilitation and Sports Center.

-- Monday 6:30 pm - circuit training with lower body and core emphasis
+Monday 6:30 pm - circuit training with lower body and core emphasis sold out; waiting list only

-- Tuesday 5:30 pm - circuit training with lower body and core emphasis
+Tuesday 5:30 pm - circuit training with lower body and core emphasis sold out; waiting list only

-- Wednesday 6:30 pm - circuit training with upper body and core emphasis
+Wednesday 6:30 pm - circuit training with upper body and core emphasis sold out; waiting list only

-- Thursday 5:30 pm - circuit training with upper body and core emphasis
+Thursday 5:30 pm - circuit training with upper body and core emphasis sold out; waiting list only

 Please note: we will alternate upper and lower body emphasis days every 2-3 weeks, so those who are only attending a Train2Run class once per week will get a good mix of total body training.